Ushinosuke Mori: Contribution and Appraisal

 Additionally, between 1900 and 1901, Mori studied botany and specimen collection methods under Konishi Narishige.
 From 1906 to 1909, while serving as a commissioned researcher in the Useful Plants Survey Division, he assisted in the extensive collection of alpine plant specimens.
-At least 20 plant species bear the Chinese name “森氏(Mori)” or the Latin term “morii,” such as Cyclobalanopsis morii (Mori Oak), Angelica morii Hayata (Mori Angelica), Dendranthema morii (Mori Chrysanthemum), Cirsium morii (Mori Thistle), Rubus morii Hayata (Coarse-haired Raspberry), and Polystichun morii Hayata (Yushan Shield Fern).
+At least 20 plant species bear the Chinese name “森氏 "(Mori)" or the Latin term "morii", such as Cyclobalanopsis morii (Mori Oak), Angelica morii Hayata (Mori Angelica), Dendranthema morii (Mori Chrysanthemum), Cirsium morii (Mori Thistle), Rubus morii Hayata (Coarse-haired Raspberry) and Polystichun morii Hayata (Yushan Shield Fern).

 Mori also contributed to significant discoveries in the study of Taiwan’s geography.
-In November 1908, with the assistance of Indigenous guides from eight different tribes, an expedition team was formed, including Noro Nagayoshi(野呂寧), Chief Engineer of the Office of Aboriginal Affairs; Shida Umetaro(志田梅太郎), a survey contractor; and Mori Ushinosuke, an Aboriginal Affairs contractor.
-This “Southern Central Mountain Range Expedition Survey Team” conducted explorations and mapping to determine the location of the Niitaka Mountain Range.
+In November 1908, with the assistance of indigenous guides from eight different tribes, an expedition team was formed, including Noro Nagayoshi (野呂寧), Chief Engineer of the Office of Aboriginal Affairs; Shida Umetaro (志田梅太郎), a survey contractor; and Mori, as an Aboriginal Affairs contractor.
+This “Southern Central Mountain Range Expedition Survey Team” conducted explorations and mapping to determine the location of the Niitaka Mountain Range (玉山|山脉).
 They ultimately confirmed that the Niitaka (Yushan) Mountain Range was not a subsidiary branch of the Central Mountain Range, but rather an independent mountain range.

-In terms of recognition, Miyamoto Nobuhito (宮本延人) praised him as the “Leading researcher of early Taiwanese aboriginal studies;” Torii Ryūzō praised him as the “Leading researcher of Taiwan aborigines.”
+In terms of recognition, Miyamoto Nobuhito (宮本延人) praised him as the “leading researcher of early Taiwanese aboriginal studies;” Torii Ryūzō praised him as the “leading researcher of Taiwan aborigines.”

-Satō Haruo (佐籐春夫)--Colonial Journey (殖民地之旅) 〈Wusha (霧社)〉(February 6, 1925, stick memorization (生記)) Thirteen: “Later, after about three days, I arrived in Taihoku.
-I became a guest in the house of the author of Taiwan Aboriginal Chronicles (台灣蕃族誌).
-During this journey, I received most of the help from this person.
-He also set the schedule of this journey for me personally.
-Moreover, it was also this Mr. M (Mori Ushinosuke) who introduced me to the Chief of Civil Affairs Mr. S. He is a studious incognito, but is also an adventurous in-field surveyor.
-It is said that there is no one else who had conducted deeper surveying on the aboriginal mountains in this island than he did, and the most amazing and respectful point was that he was never armed when he conducted those surveys…”